mbalsara/crm/docs/EMPLOYEE_IMPORT_EXPORT_FORMAT_OPTIONS.md

 1. Fetch employees with relationships
 2. For each employee:
    - Lookup manager emails from managerIds
-   - Lookup company domains from companyIds
+   - Lookup company domains from customerIds
    - Format as CSV row
 3. Generate CSV/Excel file